 - May increase TG and VLDL in FH and FTG

 Mechanism of action

 These medications work by acting as analogs to 3-hydroxy-3-methylglutaryl-coenzyme A (HMG-CoA) and are very effective in reducing LDL.
 From the name itself, HMG-CoA reductase inhibitors, or statins, interfere with the rate-limiting first step of cholesterol synthesis – the conversion of acetyl acetate into mevalonate.
 This drug also increases the ability of LDL receptors in the hepatocytes to bind with LDL, thereby increasing their degradation and excretion from the circulation.
-It acts primarily on the liver, and is linked to significant decreases in LDL, moderate decreases in triglycerides and slight increases in HDL.
+It acts primarily on the liver and is linked to significant decreases in LDL, moderate decreases in triglycerides, and slight increases in HDL.

 Statins can be prescribed as monotherapy, or in combination with other lipid-reducing medications such as bile acid sequestrants, niacin or ezetimibe.
 They are usually prescribed for patients suffering from hyperlipidemia (hypercholesterolemia).
 They are also given to patients with coronary heart disease and atherosclerosis as prophylaxis for myocardial infarction and stroke.

 Since these medications interfere with the synthesis of cholesterol needed for fetal development, they are not recommended for use during pregnancy.
-Caution is also observed in giving these medications to children with familial lipid metabolic disorders.

-- Increase in fasting plasma glucose
+- Increased fasting plasma glucose

 - Slight increases in creatinine kinase (skeletal muscle weakness)